 Urban Growth Agenda

-The Urban Growth Agenda (UGA) is an ambitious programme that aims to remove barriers to the supply of land and infrastructure and make room for cities to grow up and out.
+The Urban Growth Agenda (UGA) aims to remove barriers to the supply of land and infrastructure and make room for cities to grow up and out.

 - infrastructure funding and financing — enabling a more responsive supply of infrastructure and appropriate cost allocation